indriApollo/vormleer/README.md

 The client is built with HTML5 and Bootstrap 4.
 The requests are made with ajax.

+The client is hosted thnaks to github pages (see https://pages.github.com/).

 ### Conjugation browser (index.html)

 This is where the user can search after specific conjugations or list the entire conjugation of an infinitive, additionally filtered on voice, mood or tense.